suyashmahar/suyash-thesis/Chapters/rpcool.typ

 Some prior works have proposed using RPCs over distributed shared memory.
 Similar to RPCool, Wang et al.~@wang2021in describe RPCs with references to objects over distributed shared memory.
 However, since they focus on data-intensive applications, they propose immutable RPC arguments and return values and require trust among the applications.
 Some works also optimize which application unit uses RPCs; Nu~@ruan2023nu breaks down web applications into proclets that share the same address space among multiple hosts and uses optimized RPCs for communication among them.
 When proclets are placed on the same machine, they make local function calls, and traditional RPCs otherwise.
 However, in both cases, proclets need to copy the arguments to the receiver and require mutual trust.
 Lu et al.~@lu2024serialization improve the performance of serverless functions by implementing `rmap()`, allowing serverless functions to map remote memory, thus avoiding serialization.
 However, `rmap()` requires mutual trust between the sender and the receiver.

 Several other works have looked into using shared memory container communication.
 Shimmy~@khasgiwale2023shimmy implement message passing among containers with support for fallback to RDMA.
 Hobson et al.~@hobson2021shared offer an interface similar to RPCool which support for passing complex pointer rich data structures over shared memory, however, they do not address the security concerns of shared memory communication.
-PipeDevice~@su2022pipedevice offloads inter-container communication to the custom hardware, significantly accelerating it.
+PipeDevice~@su2022pipedevice offloads inter-container communication to the custom hardware, significantly accelerating it. #Green[Naos~@naos implements support for sending Java data structures over RDMA without explicit serialization.
+Unlike RPCool, which provides shared, concurrent access to pointer-rich data, Naos enables applications to send Java-based data structures over RDMA without explicit serialization.
+Moreover, unlike RPCool which has safety checks for invalid or malformed pointers, Naos offers no such guarantees.]

 Numerous prior studies have explored optimizing the performance of RPC frameworks using RDMA, but they all require serialization and compression, adding performance overheads.
 HatRPC~@hatrpc uses code hints to optimize Thrift RPC and enables RDMA verbs-based communication, while DaRPC~@darpc implements an optimized RDMA-based custom RPC framework.
 Kalia et al.~@erpc propose a highly efficient RDMA-based RPC framework called eRPC that outperforms traditional TCP-based RPCs in latency and throughput.
 Chen et al.~@chen2023remote avoid the overhead of sidecars used in RPC deployment by implementing serialization and sidecar policies as a system service.
 Sidecars are proxy processes that run alongside the main application for policy enforcement, logging, etc., without modifying the application.